pratyakshajha/transfer-learning-with-fastai/README.md

-# Fastai Deep Learning Part 1 course
+# Transfer Learning by Fastai

-This repo consists of all my codes and notes from fastai deep learning course.
+This repo consists my codes and notes from fastai deep learning part 1 course.

 All the python notebooks have been written for colab specifically.
 To run any notebook, open them in colab by: